 Contact Marriage License Authority

 Once you are ordained, but before performing the ceremony, you may need to obtain documentation proving you are a licensed marriage officiant.
 These policies vary by state, and sometimes even from county to county.
-For more information about the rules in your area, visit our State Marriage Laws page.
+For more information about the rules in your area, visit our State Wedding Laws page.

 Most places will request some basic documentation such as an ordination credential, a letter of good standing, or signed statements of ministry.
 You can find all of these items, along with a host of other minister supplies, in the Minister Store section of this site.

 Ministers of the Universal Life Church are frequently called upon to perform a wedding — from formal and traditional ceremonies to laid-back weddings with fun themes, we've seen it all.
 We always encourage creativity and applaud unique ideas as you custom-tailor the ceremony to the particular needs and wishes of the couple for their big day.
 However, as the minister, you should be familiar with the basic requirements that all ceremonies must meet.

 For a marriage to be legally binding, the ceremony must include two key elements:

 - The Declaration of Intent — known as the "Do you take...
 I do" exchange.